 Sean McLeary’s long-term educational goal is to earn a Ph.D. in History, with a focus on Intellectual History or other comparable program.
 Sean has had a lifelong interest in human history, the arts, and evolutionary biology.
 Sean McLeary is predominantly interested in becoming a college professor after graduate school and looks forward to positively contributing to the social community and adding his voice to the legacy of American Intellectual historians.

-Mentor: Dr. Sean F. McEnroe, Assistant Professor of History
+Mentor: Dr. Sean F. McEnroe, Associate Professor of History

 SOU McNair Scholars Journal 2013